lannymagnet/lannymagnet/README.md

 - 👋 Hi, I’m @lannymagnet
-- 👀 I’m interested in Programming, Machine Learning and Front End Web Designing
+- 👀 I’m interested in AI , Fullstack Web Development and all things encompassed in the programming domain.
-- 🌱 I’m currently learning React Js.
+- 🌱 I’m currently learning Redux and NextJs.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on frontend projects.
-- 📫 How to reach me ...
+- 📫 Reach me via mail id: bharatdave00@gmail.com

 <!---
 lannymagnet/lannymagnet is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.